Denendaden/digipres-deduper/README.md

 $ python dedup.py TARGET...
 ```

-This command, by default, will display all sets of potential duplicates (distance <= 0.3) in the `feh` image viewer and allow the user to select which to preserve from each set.
+This command, by default, will display all sets of potential duplicates (distance <= 0.3) in the (by default) `feh` image viewer and allow the user to select which to preserve from each set.
-`TARGET` is a list of files and directories; the program will recursively search all directories passed and operate on all the files therewithin.
+`TARGET` is a list of files and directories; the program will recursively search all directories passed and operate on all files inside.

 The threshold used by the program can be customized with the `t` or `--threshold` option: